storageos/storageos.github.io/_includes/k8s/bestpractices.md

 ## Resource reservations

 StorageOS resource consumption depends on the workloads and the StorageOS features in use.
-Therefore the requirements vary according to the dimension of the problem.
+Therefore the requirements vary according to each dimension of the problem.

 For production environments, it is recommended to test StorageOS under